Webelos Camp FAQ

-- If you completed the online registration, contact Debi (firstname.lastname@example.org) to find out how to pay the balance online.
+- If you completed the online registration, contact Debi at Debi.Geiger@scouting.org to find out how to pay the balance online.
 Have your registration number handy.

 What is a Cub Scout Scholarship?
-Scholarships are financial assistance for Scouts to attend any of our council’s camps.
+Scholarships are financial assistance for Scouts to attend some of our council’s cub camps.
 Go to the Scholarships page for more details.

 BSA Annual Health Form – Go to the Health and Safety page for information.